British Postgraduate Network for Chinese Studies

 - Scholarship or Funding Support for Conference Participation

 For the application phase, NO financial support is available for successful applicants.
 You are encouraged to apply for funding from your home institutes.
 BPCS might announce a small amount of transportation reimbursement after the conference according to the budget.
 People who are willing to apply for this will be required for sending the full paper.
 Please follow the information from the BPCS weekly newsletter.

 If you travel from abroad and need a Visa to attend the conference in the UK, you are responsible for the Visa Application.
 BPCS can only offer a conference invitation letter to the successful applicants as the support document.

 - Transportation Support and Flight/Accommodation Booking

 Unfortunately, due to the lack of human resources and budget, BPCS cannot provide help on this and you are responsible for all these costs.
-King’s College London, Strand Campus (Postcode: WC2R 2LS) is in the city central.
-We suggest you book your flight/hotel in advance if applicable, and we recommend you use Google map or Citymapper to guide your visit in London.
+We suggest you book your flight/hotel in advance if applicable, and we recommend you use Google map or Citymapper to guide your visit.

 - Certification of Attendance

-	The Certification of Attendance will be handed by the Panel Chairman on each panel and it will only give to people who successfully complete the presentations.
+The Certification of Attendance (electronic version) will be sent by the Panel Chairman after each panel and it will only give to people who successfully complete the presentations.